On the lattices of exact and weakly exact structures: Introduction

+In this work we introduce the notion of a {\em weakly exact structure} on an additive category $\A$.
+It provides a conceptualization of the notion of f.classes studied in \cite{Buch} and the notion of additive subfunctors of an extension functor $\E$ studied in \cite{AS1, DRSS, FGHT}.
+We establish the existence of a unique maximal weakly exact structure provided the additive category $\A$ is weakly idempotent complete.
+This in turn allows to show that all the weakly exact structures on $\A$ form a lattice.
-We now describe the content of the paper in more detail: In Section \ref{section:exact structures}, we introduce weakly exact structures as systems of short exact sequences containing the split exact sequences, being closed under pushout and pullback, and being closed under direct sums of admissible short exact sequences.
-We denote by $\Wex(\A)$ the class of all weakly exact structures on an additive category $\A$.
-It turns out that, despite the fact that weakly exact structures are not closed under compositions, some of the properties of exact structures are still valid, in particular, every weakly exact structure satisfies Quillen's obscure axiom, see Proposition \ref{prop:obscure-axiom}.

-Similar to exact structures, it is sometimes beneficial to dissect the set of axioms into two parts, leading to the notion of left/right weakly exact structure.
-We show in Theorem \ref{thm:right-left} and Proposition \ref{prop:epi-left} that any pair of left and right weakly exact structure gives rise to a weakly exact structure, and that all such structures arise in that way.
+We introduce in Section \ref{section:exact structures} the class $\Wex(\A)$ of all weakly exact structures on an additive category $\A$.
+It turns out that, despite the fact that the classes of admissible monics and admissible epics of weakly exact structures are not necessarily closed under compositions, some of the properties of exact structures are still valid, in particular, every weakly exact structure satisfies Quillen's obscure axiom, see Proposition \ref{prop:obscure-axiom}.
+Similar to exact structures, it is sometimes beneficial to dissect the set of axioms into two parts, leading to the notion of left and right weakly exact structures.
+We show that any pair of a left and a right weakly exact structures gives rise to a weakly exact structure, and that all such structures arise in that way.

-The existence of a unique maximal weakly exact structure for any additive category is an open question.
-Since it is not known in general if there exists weakly exact structures larger than the maximal exact structure ($\E_{max}$), we study in Section \ref{section:subfunctors} only the weakly exact structures that are included in $\E_{max}$, so the interval $\Wex(\E_{max}):=[\E_{min},\E_{max}] \subseteq \Wex(\A)$.
-For certain additive categories, we show in Section \ref{section:maximal weakly exact} that $\E_{max}$ forms the unique maximum in $\Wex(\A)$, so for these cases, we have $\Wex(\E_{max})=\Wex(\A)$.

-In the remaining sections, we extend the correspondence between exact structures and subfunctors of $\Ext^1$ to the realm of weakly exact structures, and obtain lattice isomorphisms.
-Given a weakly exact structure $\W$ on $\A$, the construction of the group of $\W-$extensions in Definition \ref{definition:bifunctor} defines a map $\Phi$ from the weakly exact structures included in $\E_{max}$ to category of bifunctors from $\A$ to abelian groups:
+It is known and proved in \cite{Cr11}, that the stable exact structure $\E_{sta}$ forms the maximal exact structure on any weakly idempotent complete category.
+In this work we apply these results to deduce that a unique maximal weakly exact structure exists on any weakly idempotent complete category, and is given by the stable short exact sequences.
+We also consider the interval $\Wex(\E_{max}):=[\E_{min},\E_{max}] \subseteq \Wex(\A)$ and we study the weakly exact structures that are included in the unique maximal exact structure $\E_{max}$.
+Given a weakly exact structure $\W$ on $\A$, constructing the group $\bW$ of $\W-$extensions yields a map $\Phi$ to category of bifunctors from $\A$ to abelian groups:

 This function $\Phi$ induces lattice isomorphisms